minhdang26403/minimal-mistakes/_posts/2021-11-21-heaps-heapsort.md

 ```

 The $\text{build-max-heap}$ costs $O(n)$ time and each of the $n-1$ calls to $\text{max-heapify}$ costs $O(\lg n)$ time.
 Hence, the total running time of heapsort is $O(n + (n-1)\lg n) = O(n \lg n)$.

+# Conclusion

+Heapsort is a comparison-based sorting algorithm that can run in $O(n \lg n)$ time.
+It is generally preferred over merge sort because heapsort is an in-place sorting algorithm.
+In addition, the heap data structure used in heapsort has many useful applications.
+In the next post, we will discuss other data structures and provide a lower bound for the running time of sorting algorithms.

 References
 ---